vzakharchenko/dynamic-orm/README.md

         tableModels = ormQueryFactory.selectCache().findAll(secondTable, DynamicTableModel.class);
         assertEquals(tableModels.size(), 1);

-        // select all data from all table List<RawModel> rawModels = ormQueryFactory.select().rawSelect(
+        // fetch all data from all table
+        // if you want cache the result you can use selectCache() instead of select() List<RawModel> rawModels = ormQueryFactory.select().rawSelect(
                 ormQueryFactory.buildQuery().from(firstTable)
                         .innerJoin(secondTable).on(